Faeze1998t/Linux/README.md

 ## About This Repository

-This repository is designed to help beginners learn Linux from the ground up.
+Hi everyone i am faeze and i design This repository to help beginners learn Linux from the ground up.
 Whether you're preparing for a career in IT, system administration, or just want to understand this powerful operating system, this guide will walk you through essential concepts and commands.

 ## What is Linux?